Spatial Processing Disorder

 If your child is diagnosed with Spatial Processing Disorder, there is something you can do about it.

-SOUND STORM (the game)
+Sound Storm (the game)

 Working with a wealth of clinical research and expertise, we've developed Sound Storm – an innovative application designed to remediate cases of Spatial Processing Disorder in school-aged children.